ksivitz/ksivitz.github.io/projects/icr-predictions.md

 ### Project description:

-The purpose of this project is to determine if reddit sentiment of a stock can be used to predict whether the closing price of that stock will be higher or lower than the closing price of the previous day.
-There are many different subreddits dedicated to the stock market, each with different trading styles and philosophies.
-The goal is to visit a variety of these subreddits, collect comments that mention the apple ticker (APPL), and see if the combined sentiment of these comments is correlated to the next day’s closing price.
+The purpose of this project is to determine if a patient has one of 3 age related conditions based on 50 anonymized data points.

 ### 1. The Data